evandbrown/eb-oscon-2013/view-sample-app.md

 ## Step-by-Step

-1. Your application is ready when its **Environment Status** is Green:
+1. Your application is ready when its **Environment Health** is Green:

 	![](img/en/step_view-sample-app.png)